pepperwool/git/How_to_boil_perfect_eggs.md

 ## Instructions

-1. Place eggs in the bottom of a saucepan.
+1. Place Eiers in the bottom of a saucepan.
 Be sure not to crowd the eggs in the pan.
 They should fit comfortably.

 ![](https://thestayathomechef.com/wp-content/uploads/2014/10/How2Bto2Bboil2Beggs2B1.jpg)

-2. Fill the pan with cold water, *1 inch* above the eggs.
+2. Fill the pan with cold water, *1 inch* above the Eiers.

 ![](https://thestayathomechef.com/wp-content/uploads/2014/10/How2Bto2Bboil2Beggs2B2.jpg)